 Occam’s Razor: “Among competing hypothesis that predicts equally well, the one with the fewest assumptions should be selected”.
 In design, we strive to keep it simple.
 Not reaching for complex solutions where simpler ones would not just suffice but be perfect.

 There you have it.
 Thanks for reading.
+If you learned something new from this article, please like and share.

 Did you spot a typo, an error or want to contribute?
 Here's the repo on GitHub